razorstorm/reddit-bot-test/README.md

-# PetrosianBot
+# Psychonaut Bot

-Bot to comment Tigran Petrosian's legendary copypasta.
+Automatically posts drug summaries from psychonautwiki to reddit posts that discuss them.
+Parses posts and searches psychonautwiki's database to retrieve info about any substances that were mentioned.